mpanelo/learn-in-public/100Days100Projects/README.md

 I started this challenge on March 1, 2022.

-I'm also taking inspiration from Florin's work because I'm a newbie.
-When Florin started this challenge, he was a way more skilled developer than I am.
+I'm also taking inspiration from Florin's work because I'm a newbie, and I need some hand-holding.

 | Day | Project |
 |-----|---------|